Arranging a Funeral or Cremation Service in Florida

 Does the deceased have to be embalmed in Florida?

 The state of Florida does NOT require embalming.
-Law stipulates that a body must be refrigerated or embalmed within 24 hours of death.
+The law stipulates that a body must be refrigerated or embalmed within 24 hours of death.
 Do note that some funeral service providers will ‘encourage’ embalming, especially if a viewing or public service is being held, but there is no legal requirement.

 What can we do with the cremated remains?
 Laws for ash scattering in Florida.

-Ash scattering at sea is more common in Florida as, obviously, the state has a beautiful coastline and an easy means by which to arrange a sea burial.
-The United States Coast Guard issues permit for burials at sea within a three-mile limit.
+Ash scattering at sea is more common in Florida, as the state has a beautiful coastline and an easy means of arranging a sea burial.
+The United States Coast Guard issues permits for burials at sea within a three-mile limit.
 The Environmental Protection Agency (EPA) has governance over burials at sea or sea ash scatterings.
 Florida is in Region 4 of the EPA and can be contacted at Sam Nunn Atlanta Federal Center, 61 Forsyth Street, SW, Atlanta, GA 30303.

 The Neptune Reef and Eternal Reefs are also situated just off the coast of Florida and provide a unique way to immortalize a loved one.